 Sharing the good news of E.M.
-White Library at Louisville Seminary.
-The Library building remains closed but all of our digital collections and services are running 24/7 and staff are working M-Th 8:30 am - 5 pm and F 8:30 am - 12 noon. #YourLibraryAtHome #HealthyAtHome
+White Library at Louisville Presbyterian Theological Seminary.
+The Library Building remains closed but remote access to ebooks and databases is 24/7.
+Ask a Librarian live chat for reference help, research consultations, print books, laptops, scans, and workshops via Zoom are available by appointment, M-Th 8:30 am - 5 pm and F 8:30 am - 12 noon.
+The library blog has latest updates on hours and services.

 Recent Additions to the Anti-racism Digital Library